aryan0141/Smart_Street_Light_Using_ArduinoUNO/README.md

 Also refer the animation video for better understanding

-Circuit diagram of the model will be uploded soon.
+Circuit diagram of the model is also uploded.

 Team members-
 Arvind,